-Upon completion of construction activities within the creek bed, the temporary diversion structures will be removed.
+Upon completion of construction activities within the creek bed, any temporary diversion structures will be removed.
 The dams will be removed, beginning downstream and progressing upstream.
-All gravel bags will be removed in their entirety from the project site, and the creek bed returned to its pre-project conditions.
+Any gravel bags will be removed in their entirety from the Project site, and the creek bed returned to its pre-project conditions.